AlexRokalo/-universityApp/README.md

 # UniversityApp
 Ok, if you whant to see the cod, no problem.
-But if you whant start program, you should to do some tasks.
+But if you whant start program, you should to do some point.
 --------------------------------------------------------------
 1)Your should download the XMAPP program.
-2)Create in phpmyadmin your database, of course your need some database fied.
-Your write me, and I send your :)
+2)Create in phpmyadmin your database, of course your need some database fields.
+You should write me and I will send you a database file :)
-3)If your done 1 and 2 paragraph.
-You cool!
+3)If your done first and second point all should works